 Here’s what NordVPN and CyberGhost have done to try to enhance user privacy.

 - CyberGhost: Similarly, being located in Romania keeps CyberGhost relatively safe from government data requests.
 They accept cryptocurrency as one form of payment and every quarter they publish a unique transparency report detailing in legal requests and statistics.
+Their servers also run in RAM only.

-PRIVACY WINNER: NordVPN
+PRIVACY WINNER: Tie

 VPN Security Measures